wanderer1500/Lexical_Analyser/readme.md

    - use command g++ token.cpp
    - ./a.out
    - give input string
-   - press Enter after you have completed giving the string
+   - press Enter two times after you have completed giving the string
-   - to exit press Enter two times

 ## Examples
 - Example1